Robert-Nelson/dnstools/Readme.md

 ------

-In most cases the Active Directory Domain and the machine's domain name are the same and can be retrievewd using hostname -d.
+In most cases the Active Directory Domain and the machine's domain name are the same and can be retrieved using hostname -d.
 If not, specify the domain here.

 ALIASES